 Josiah Citrin is a culinary expert and veteran of Los Angeles’s

 gourmet dining scene, with more than 25 years of experience.
 He is a two-star Michelin chef and owner of Santa Monica California’s highly-acclaimed Melisse Restaurant, Charcoal Venice, Dave’s Doghouse in the Staples Center in Downtown Los Angeles and Indian Wells Tennis Garden.
 In October of 2018, he began running the food and beverage program at the LINE LA in Koreatown, as well as the restaurant Openaire situated at the hotel.
+His newest restaurant, Coast, in Manhattan Beach opened in October of 2019 while Citrin and Melisse are set to open later this fall.
 His culinary philosophy, “In Pursuit of Excellence” sets the standard for all of his concepts, whether fine-dining or casual.
 When not working hard in his kitchens, Citrin is busy spending time with his family and playing host to his friends by firing up the grill for a backyard BBQ.